Snipcola/destroyer-v3/commands.md

 ### Ban

-The ban command bans all specified users.
+The ban command bans all mentioned users.

 Format:
 ```markdown